carlphilipp/be-my-chef/README.md

 Lombok is used in the project.
 Please reefer to [lombok web site](https://projectlombok.org) to make it work in your IDE.

-####Tomcat

-To be able to deploy with maven, you need to add to your computer a new environment variable:
-`CATALINA_BASE="/opt/tomcat"`

-The spring profile needs to be added to Tomcat configuration. `$CATALINA_BASE/conf/catalina.properties`

-`spring.profiles.active=dev`

 ###Maven profiles
 * local: The default one that should be used in local
-* aws: The Amazon Web Service profile, used to deploy documentation and .war file on the production server
+* aws: The Amazon Web Service profile, used to deploy documentation and archive on the production server

 ###Test